The 14 Best Cycling Shoes for Wide Feet (for Road and MTB)

 Here, I highlight the basic 3 price ranges:

 • Budget (Under $100) – these shoes are suitable for beginners.
 They usually only offer velcro strap fastening, but you can also find models with a ratchet buckle.
-Shoes from this category are heavier and not as stiff compared to more expensive models.
+Shoes in this category are heavier and less stiff than more expensive models.

 • Value for money ($100 to $300) – an ideal compromise between cheap and high-end cycling shoes.
 This category is ideal for most cyclists because it offers an excellent price/performance ratio.
 They are relatively light and comfortable.
 They use a combination of velcro straps and ratchet buckle, velcro strap and BOA dial, or BOA dials only.